genevievelyons/covid-19-simulation/README.md

 ![](./Visualizations/experiment_results/result-ss-pipeline-2.png)

 The pipeline takes the Python script that generates the location of each simulated individual, exports that information to C, and pulls the Euclidean distance results back to Python at every time step.
 Note that we were able to implement this pipeline with our OpenMP results, but not with MPI.
 This would be a great next step for the project.
-We were anticipating increased I/O to be associated with the pipeline, but saw that the speed-up of parallelizing in C was a worthwhile endeavor.
+We were anticipating increased I/O to be associated with the pipeline but saw that the speed-up of parallelizing in C was a worthwhile endeavor.
 We were then surprised to see the speed-up flattening out around 2-times.
 However, upon further reflection this makes sense.

 We saw that 92% of our Python code was parallelizable.
 This was back when our Euclidean distance calculation was taking 45 seconds (when it was massively inefficient in the serial Python code).
 It is notable that simply changing our program from a Python for-loop to a C for-loop decreased our computation time **significantly**.
 This was over 40-times - from a 45 second runtime to less than a second when moving from serial Python to serial C code.